mike99mac/minimy-mike99mac/README.md

 **Important**: Never turn the RasPi off without first shutting Linux down with the halt command.
 Doing so can damage the operating system and possibly even the RasPi itself.

-Observe the monitor.
-You should see a rainbow colored splash screen, then the Ubuntu desktop should initialize.
+You should see a rainbow colored splash screen on the monitor, then the Ubuntu desktop should initialize.

-Initial configuration
+### Initial configuration

 A welcome screen should pop up.
+Perform the following steps:

-On the Welcome window, choose your language and click Continue.
+- On the *Welcome* window, choose your language and click **Continue**.
-On the Keyboard layout window, choose your keyboard layout and click Continue.
+- On the *Keyboard layout* window, choose your keyboard layout and click **Continue**.
-On the Wireless window, configure a Wi-Fi network unless you plan to only use a hard-wired ethernet cable.
+- On the *Wireless* window, if you are not using a hard-wired Ethernet, click **Connect** and configure a Wi-Fi network.
+You must know the network SSID and will probably be prompted for a password.
-On the Where are you? window, choose your time zone.
+- On the *Where are you?* window, choose your time zone.
-On the Who are you? window, set the following values.
+- On the *Who are you?* window, set the following values.
-Set your name.
+    - Set your name.
-Choose your computer’s name (host name).
+    - Choose your computer’s name (host name).
-For a user name and password pi is recommended as it is documented in the reminder of this document.
+    - For a user name and password pi is recommended as it is documented in the reminder of this document.
-For the last option, Log in automatically is recommended.
+    - For the last option, **Log in automatically** is recommended.
-Click Continue.
+    - Click **Continue**.
-The install process will take a while configuring and will reboot itself.
+ - The install process will take a while configuring and will reboot itself.
-An Online Accounts window should appear.
+ - An Online Accounts window should appear.
 Click Skip.
 Choose an option on the Livepatch window.
 Choose an option on the Help Improve Ubuntu window and click Next.
 Click Next at the Privacy window.